DuongNg2911/IBM-Back-End-Development-Professional-Certificate/README.md

 ## Software architecture and design
 - Software architecture is the organization of the system
-- Software architecture list all components and elements that the software must implement
+- It includes a definition of which elements and components need to be in the system, which components need to interact with each other, and what type of environment the software needs to operate.
 - Comprised of fundamental structures and behaviors
 - Software architecture guides technology stack choice
 - Technology stacks include: